 Wear socks designed for hiking

-When hiking, it’s a good idea to always keep a spare pair of hiking socks handy that you can easily change into if your current ones become damp and sweaty.
+When hiking, it’s a good idea to always keep a spare pair of hiking socks handy that you can easily change into if your current ones become damp and sweaty - not an environment we want for preventing blisters.
 On that note, to help manage perspiration, choose hiking footwear with a breathable liner and good ventilation.

 Attend to hotspots immediately

-When you feel hotspots forming, stop to fix the cause and attend to the hotspot immediately.
+When you feel hotspots forming, stop to fix the cause and attend to the hotspot immediately - this is key to preventing blisters on the spot or at least minimising their effects.
 This may involve changing socks, taping the affected area with bandages, moleskins or athlete tape or applying lubricant to minimise friction.
 When taping, remember to use a high quality tape; tape that ‘moves’ is worse than no tape at all.

 Always carry a blister kit with you on any hike.
 Numerous blister kits are available with specialised patches such as Compeed and Spenco.
 When stopping for breaks, take your footwear off to allow your feet to breathe, cool down and dry off.